serversideup/amplitudejs/README.md

 ### Using Amplitude for Playlists

-AmplitudeJS makes playlists easy.
+Amplitude.js makes playlists easy.
 You can think of playlists as a group of songs, or you can divide them into albums.
 Both configurations are no different than what we've already been doing.
 With playlists new elements are available such as a next button, previous button, and shuffle button.